-Pale yellow.
-Your pee is normal!
-The yellow color in your pee comes from a pigment called urochrome.
+PALE YELLOW.
+Your pee is normal—and you're adequately hydrated!
+The yellow tint comes from a pigment called urochrome.
 How light or dark your urine is depends on the water-to-pigment ratio.

-Cloudy or milky.
+CLOUDY OR MILKY.
 Does it also smell bad or hurt to pee?
 You may have a urinary tract infection.
 You may also have crystals, mucus or blood cells in your urine.
 See your doctor or go to urgent care.

-Dark brown but clear.
-A possible sign or too much bilirubin.
+DARK BROWN, BUT CLEAR.
+A possible sign of too much bilirubin.
 You might have liver problems, like viral hepatitis or cirrhosis.
 Call your doctor.

-Pink to red.
-If you have eaten beets, blackberries or rhubarb, the color should return to normal soon.
+PINK TO RED.
+It could be something you ate—like beets, blackberries or rhubarb.
+And the color should return to normal soon.
 Some medicines can also turn urine shades from pink to orange brown.

 But this color may also be blood.
-Call your doctor if food and meds don't explain the color, especially if it hurts to pee or you feel like you have to pee a lot.
+Call your doctor if food and meds don't explain the color, especially if it hurts to pee or you need to go frequently.

-Green or blue.
+GREEN OR BLUE.
 Some medications can turn urine green.
-Asparagus also can give it a green tinge (with accompanying odor).
+Asparagus may also can give it a green tinge—with an accompanying odor.
 Bacteria known as pseudomonas can produce a blue-green pigment too.
-So, if the green doesn't go away, call your doctor.
+So if the green doesn't go away, call your doctor.

 - Drink plenty of water to flush waste products out of your body.

-- Cut back on salty, which can be tough on your kidneys.
+- Cut back on salt, which can be tough on your kidneys.

-- Cut back on caffeine too.
-It can irritate your bladder.
+- Limit caffeine.
+It may irritate your bladder.